kduma-archive/guzzle/UPGRADING.md

 ## Updates to HTTP Messages

-Removed the `asArray` parameter from `GuzzleHttp\Message\MessageInterface::getHeader`.
+Removed the `asArray` parameter from `GuzzleHttp5\Message\MessageInterface::getHeader`.
 If you want to get a header value as an array, then use the newly added `getHeaderAsArray()` method of `MessageInterface`.
 This change makes the Guzzle interfaces compatible with the PSR-7 interfaces.